-In addition to the 2022 iRTES Endurance Series, there will be a support series.
-The 2022 CMS iRTES Cup Series runs just prior to each CMS iRTES Endurance Series round.
+In addition to the 2023 iRTES Endurance Series, there will be a support series.
+The 2023 CMS iRTES Cup Series runs on alternating and selected weeks adjacent to each CMS iRTES Endurance Series round.

 - Single driver races (not team-based).

 - Same track venues as the iRTES + 2 Additional venues

 - All CMS drivers are eligible to join.

 - The 2023 iRTES CMS Cup Series does not have an entry fee.

 - The Series will have a maximum number of 40 car slots available per race.

 - Entries are first-come, first-served for each race.

 - The weather will be variable.

 - Track state: Rubber will progress between sessions.
 Marbles will be cleaned after each session.